Lyman School for Boys

-The Lyman School for Boys was established by the Commonwealth of Massachusetts about 1886 and was closed in 1971.
-It was the first reform school, or training school in the United States, replacing the State Reform School for Boys near the same site, which was opened in 1848.
-The school was named for its principal benefactor, Theodore Lyman, who had been a mayor of Boston, Massachusetts in 1834 and a philanthropist.
-Lyman School is not used for its original purpose today but remains a nationally registered historic place.
+The Lyman School for Boys was established by the Commonwealth of Massachusetts in c.
+1884 and operated until c.
+1971.
+The institution opened following the closure of the State Reform School for Boys in Westborough.
+The school was named for its principal benefactor, philanthropist Theodore Lyman, who served as mayor of Boston, Massachusetts from 1834 to 1836.
+The property is listed in the National Register of Historic Places.

 Location and changing economy

 Lyman School was situated near Lake Chauncy in the town of Westborough, on Powder Hill, off State Route 9.
 It comprised about 1000 acre of which about 500 acre were prime farmland, maintained by its students.
 The farm remained a principal means of support for the school until about 1955 when the economy of the region became predominantly industrial rather than agricultural due to the placement of major companies along State Route 9.
 At that time training of the students was changed to adapt to the new economy.